kentnf/VirusDetect/README.md

 The legacy backend remains available during the migration, but the Python backend can now run end-to-end through `identify_virus`.

-This is still an alpha release line: the Python pipeline is functional through identification and reporting, but report parity and packaged database delivery are not finished yet.
+This is still an alpha release line: the Python pipeline is functional through identification and reporting, but report parity and package-manager distribution are not finished yet.

 ## Migration Snapshot